Covariant Quantum Error-Correcting Codes with Metrological Entanglement Advantage

 Our result suggests a new way of finding approximate quantum error-correcting codes with continuous transversal logical gates by using symmetry irreps, complementing existing methods~\cite{woodsContinuous2020,haydenError2021,yangOptimal2022,kongNearOptimal2022,liSU2023}.
-Here, one selects a subset of the $SU(2)$-irrep basis to form an approximate quantum error-correcting code, reducing the symmetry to $U(1)$ and giving rise to continuous transversal logical gates.
-This raises the question of whether one can also devise approximate quantum error-correcting codes by using irreps from other continuous symmetries (say, $SU(3)$), which could potentially yield transversal gates generated by multiple (possibly non-commuting) generators and an entanglement advantage for multi-parameter sensing.
+Here, one selects a subset of the SU(2)-irrep basis to form an approximate quantum error-correcting code, reducing the symmetry to U(1) and giving rise to continuous transversal logical gates.
+This raises the question of whether one can also devise approximate quantum error-correcting codes by using irreps from other continuous symmetries [say, SU(3)], which could potentially yield transversal gates generated by multiple (possibly noncommuting) generators and an entanglement advantage for multiparameter sensing.

 \makeatletter {S\arabic{section}} {S\arabic{equation}} {S\arabic{figure}}

 \onecolumngrid